It was starting to seem like summer would never end, Tuesday a storm

 far the easiest route is from Woolum, just go down

-North Richland Road (Searcy CR14) from the Woolum parking area at the vault
+N. Richland Road (SC 14) from Woolum parking area at the vault

-toilets, west along the Buffalo to the ‘new’ Woolum crossing then up the bank and up another sandy hill and turn right, back on the ‘road’ and after a curve to the left (south)
+toilets, then west along the Buffalo to the ‘new’ Woolum crossing.
+Then up the bank and up another sandy hill and turn right, back on the ‘road’ after a curve to the left (south)

 is the 4-way gated intersection at Narrows parking area 3, a distance of only